mutungapeter/Automated-ticketing-system/README.md

    python manage.py runserver
    ```

-   The backend will be available at `http://localhost:8000`
+   The backend will be available at `http://localhost:8000
+    You can visit http://localhost:8000/apis/swagger, to interact with the endpoints via swagger documentation`

 ### Frontend Setup